Industrial Engineering

 Student Outcomes

-In order to meet these program educational objectives, students graduating from Bradley’s electrical engineering program will attain the following outcomes.
+In order to meet these program educational objectives, students graduating from Bradley’s industrial engineering program will attain the following outcomes.

 1. an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics